Development in Strides Program Overview

 -

-Social Interaction: Encouraging teamwork and communication through group activities and low-pressure games.
+Social Interaction: Promoting teamwork and communication through structured group activities

 -